xiaochenma131/YelpCamp-Full-Stack-Web/README.md

 * Users may view geographical distribution of campgrounds on a cluster map, and see the map of each campground on their page

 ### How to Run Locally
+Method 1:  Use this link directly to use the deployed application: https://secure-cove-65887.herokuapp.com Method 2:
 1. Download the project, cd into its directory and run `npm install` to download dependencies needed (you should have node, npm and mongodb installed on your local machine)
 2. Create a cloudinary account to get an API key and secret code, and store these variables in a .env file
 3. To run the project on localhost, use command  `node app.js` or  `nodemon app.js`